inspire-helsinki-2019/challenge/docs/rules.md

 1. Both the written submissions and the oral presentation are evaluated by the judges consisting of the challenge organisers and the challenge partners for the particular challenge.
 The names and the affiliations of the judges for each challenge will be announced before the submission deadline.

 ## 6. Intellectual property rights
 1. All intellectual property rights to the submitted work remains with the submitting team.
-The challenge organisers and the challenge partners reserve a right to use the submitted material, including text, images and videos for promoting the Inspire Helsinki 2019 Data Challenge and the Inspire Helsinki 2019 event.
+1. The challenge organisers and the challenge partners reserve a right to use the submitted material, including text, images and videos for promotion and marketing purposes with contribution to the submitting team.
 1. The challenge teams are encouraged but not required to license their code and created datasets using an open source / open access license.